-Brand24 is also known for its individual approach to clients at totally unexpected moments.
+Brand24 is known for its individual approach to clients at totally unexpected moments.

 The story was widely shared in social media.

-A 26-year old loyal fan of Samsung messaged the company through Facebook, telling them that he had enjoyed many Samsung products so far and asked for a free Galaxy S III to replace his old one.
+A 26-year old loyal fan of Samsung messaged the company via Facebook, telling them that he enjoyed many Samsung products and asked for a free Galaxy S III to replace his old one.
 He even drew a picture of a dragon, just for Samsung.
 The company appreciated his effort and sent Shane a kangaroo drawing in return, dedicated to their loyal client.

 The delighted customer could not resist sharing the story on the Internet.
 As it went viral and gained much publicity, the company decided to gift him with the requested smartphone with the very same dragon he drew, etched right onto the body of the phone itself as well as the box it arrived in.